emmercm/igir/docs/roms/filtering-preferences.md

 Multiple `--prefer-*` options can be specified at once, and they will be applied in the following order of importance (most important to least important).

+!!! warning

+    Be careful when using the `igir move` command!
+1G1R preferences are only applied to files found & matched in the input directories.
+Because moving files will change what files are in your input directories, different games may be preferred if you run the same command multiple times.

+    It is a [best practice](../usage/best-practices.md#file-inputs) to include your output directory as an input directory when moving files.
+This will ensure any previously moved games remain the preferred version when applying 1G1R rules again.

 ### Prefer game names

 ```text